unraid/docs/docs/unraid-os/using-unraid-to/create-virtual-machines/vm-conversion-and-migration.md

 :::tip Driver troubleshooting
 If you notice errors on devices after migration:

-1. Reinstall the VirtIO drivers from the ISO.
+1. Reinstall the %%VirtIO|virtio%% drivers from the ISO.
 2. Check for Windows updates, which may provide newer drivers.
 3. Visit the [Red Hat VirtIO Drivers](https://docs.fedoraproject.org/en-US/quick-docs/creating-windows-virtual-machines-using-virtio-drivers/) page for the latest versions.
 :::